couchbase-partners/google-gcp-marketplace-k8s-example/couchbase/README.md

 These [instructions](https://github.com/GoogleCloudPlatform/marketplace-k8s-app-tools/) gives you the core pieces that you need.

-### Commandline Deployment Setup
+### Commandline Setup

-Start by loning the repo from [github](https://github.com/couchbase-partners/marketplace-k8s-app-example/).
+Start by cloning the repo from [github](https://github.com/couchbase-partners/marketplace-k8s-app-example/).

 These [instructions](https://github.com/GoogleCloudPlatform/marketplace-k8s-app-tools/) gives you the core pieces that you need.